alexandergolob/alexander-golob/README.md

 - portfolio
 - cv

-#
+# Broad tasks outside of main component development

+- Head/SEO module
+- Partitioning images that don't need to be in assets folder
+- CMS interface
+- CMS previews
+- PWA functionality

-# questions
+# Questions

-## Will there always be exactly 3 links on the headers that have 3 in the design
+## Will there always be exactly 3 links on the headers that have 3 in the design?

 Yes

-## Will CV links on the about page be external or internal
+## Will CV links on the about page be external or internal?

 Need option for either

-## Should the final CTA be a shared component?
+## Should the final CTA be a shared component??

 Yes